 Read moreApplied properly, the Comparable Profits Method (CPM) can be a useful approach for well-defined transfer pricing issues, such as the appropriate profitability of a sales affiliate.
 Unfortunately, CPM is often applied mechanically without regard for economic principles and functional comparability.

-Topics: Benchmarking Profit Indicators TNMM/CPM Tax Policy State Transfer Pricing
+Topics: Benchmarking Profit Indicators Tax Policy State Transfer Pricing TNMM/CPM

 Read moreBrazil’s unique transfer pricing rules have allowed multinationals to shift income to tax havens in certain situations.
 We explore through the lens of the Macopolo case how Brazil could benefit from adoption of the arm's length standard.

-Topics: Base Erosion and Profit Shifting (BEPS) Brazil OECD Guidelines TNMM/CPM Tax Controversy Tax Policy
+Topics: Base Erosion and Profit Shifting (BEPS) Brazil OECD Guidelines Tax Policy TNMM/CPM Tax Controversy

 Read moreThe Israel Tax Authority is questioning whether costs plus markup models Israeli R&D affiliates are at arm's length.
 This could present issues for multinationals that have not been giving proper consideration to cost base, asset intensity and ownership of valuable intangibles in their benchmarking.

-Topics: DEMPE Base Erosion and Profit Shifting (BEPS) Benchmarking Tax Policy Intangibles
+Topics: DEMPE Base Erosion and Profit Shifting (BEPS) Benchmarking Intangibles Tax Policy

 Read moreA recent article asserted that state tax authorities should use the Comparable Profits Method (CPM) with care in the evaluation of transfer pricing for tangible goods.
 However, some of the examples cited, including the recent Coca Cola case, in their piece are misplaced for reasons we will address.

-Topics: TNMM/CPM Tax Controversy Tax Policy State Transfer Pricing
+Topics: Tax Policy State Transfer Pricing TNMM/CPM Tax Controversy

 Read moreChanges to tax laws are often seen as the primary solution to curb profit shifting.
 However, proper application of the arm's length principle alongside BEPS CbCR disclosures already offer powerful tools in this endeavor.

-Topics: Pharmaceutical Industry Base Erosion and Profit Shifting (BEPS) TNMM/CPM Tax Policy
+Topics: Pharmaceutical Industry Base Erosion and Profit Shifting (BEPS) Tax Policy TNMM/CPM

 Read more